First Christian Church "E-news" for

 *Donate.
 There are church and civil agencies working directly in support of the families, and financial support is welcomed.
 For instance, Week of Compassion is accepting designated online gifts to provide assistance.

 *Listen and educate yourselves.
 All politics is local, and most of us have more areas of agreement on the rights and wrongs of policy than we do areas of disagreement.
 Respectful discussion and listening to understand, not argue, are skills we all need to enhance, for SILENCE is NOT a feature of the walk in Christ; certainly not when the “least of these” are mistreated.
 I implore you… as people of faith, we must actively seek solutions.

 Rev. Vinson Miller, Pastor

-The pastor generally preaches from the “lectionary” – so if you are a reader or not and want to read ahead for the Sunday to come, click on and save the link below, with the readings in the New Revised Standard Version. http://disciples.org/resources/lectionary/
+Vinson not only publishes his sermons online, via his blog https://seaanchor.wordpress.com/.
+Printed copies are available outside the church office in the rotating literature rack.
+Also, Vinson generally preaches from the “lectionary” so if you are a reader or not and want to read ahead for the Sunday, go to the link below.
+Readings are in the New Revised Standard Version. http://disciples.org/resources/lectionary/

 * * *